The BIR/Bayer Make it Better Service Award.

 Winners of the 2017 Award

-The winner of the 2017 BIR/Bayer Make it Better Award is Dr Amit Bahl and his team from Bristol Cancer Institute, for developing an integrated model for delivering isotope treatments and subsequently designing and running training courses at various UK centres.
+Dr Amit Bahl and his team from Bristol Cancer Institute, won for developing an integrated model for delivering isotope treatments and subsequently designing and running training courses at various UK centres.

-A ‘Highly Commended’ certificate was awarded to Dr Jonathan Ashmore and his team from King’s College Hospital, for their project which developed a phone app to prepare paediatric patients for an MRI Scan.
-The award will be presented at UKRCO in June.
+A‘Highly Commended’ certificate was awarded to Dr Jonathan Ashmore and his team from King’s College Hospital, for their project which developed a phone app to prepare paediatric patients for an MRI Scan.

 - The award is open to groups of people from either an imaging department, radiotherapy department or from a medical physics department who may be either BIR members or non-members.